LachlanGunn/keywatch/README.md

 Building keywatchd
 ------------------

-Keywatch is written in C++, and requires the Boost and libcurl libraries.
+Keywatch is written in C++, and requires the following libraries:
+  - Boost (including program_options),
+  - libcurl, and
+  - Crypto++.

 The build infrastructure uses CMake, and has been tested on Linux with both GCC and clang.
 It can be built as follows:
 ```